zamk112/PokerHandSorter/README.md

 3. Jar file will be created in `$ProjectFileDir$/out/artifacts/PokerHandSorter_jar`

 # How to execute the solution
-To execute the solution, please run the following command:
+To execute the solution, please run the following command on Linux terminal or PowerShell:
 ```
 cat poker-hands.txt | java -jar PokerHandSorter.jar
 ```